What is Coronavirus?

 PRO TIP: Use this handy apartment moving checklist to ease the process of your relocation!

-3. Pack Your Own Belongings
+3. Learn How to Pack and Unpack Your Own Belongings

 4. Avoid Catching Coronavirus from Friends & Family

 If having family members outside your home or friends help pack items before the move, do not assume they are virus-free.
 Moving can be hard work, and help always makes it easier, but If you can complete the work yourself without the help of others, your chances of staying safe improves.
 If you cannot get by without the help of others, social distancing and masks should be used, just as practiced in public.
 For an extra precaution, have those helping, wipe down items with a disinfectant to guarantee the virus isn’t traveling inside the boxes.

 5. Rethink Your Transportation Options During Your Move

 Although catching the coronavirus on planes appears rare, airports are indoor facilities where the virus may spread.
 If you choose to fly to your new destination, follow recommended practices and airline rules to stay safe from infection.
 An even better idea is if you have the ability, choose to drive to your new home.
 Outside of the occasional stop, you will be isolated away from others who may spread the coronavirus.
 Driving your car can also save you money in the long run, since you will not have to pay a service to transport your vehicle to your new home during the move.

 6. Staying Safe Driving to Your New Home Is the Best You Can Do